project-open-data/project-open-data.github.io/policy-memo.md

 ### III.
 Policy Requirements

 Agencies management of information resources must begin at the earliest stages of the planning process, well before information is collected or created.
-Early strategic planning will allow the Federal Government to design systems and develop processes that unlock the full value of the information, and provide a foundation from which agencies can continue to manage information throughout its life cycle.
+Early strategic planning will allow the federal government to design systems and develop processes that unlock the full value of the information, and provide a foundation from which agencies can continue to manage information throughout its life cycle.

 Agencies shall take the following actions to improve the management of information resources throughout the information's life cycle and reinforce the government's presumption in favor of openness: